zxdmac/vinyl_shop/README.md

 # vinyl_shop

-Work in progress.
+A project for Kaunas Coding School Web development course.

-You can find my project screenshots here: https://imgur.com/a/zwbwv
+You can find project screenshots here: https://imgur.com/a/zwbwv